MicrosoftDocs/xamarin-docs/docs/android/deploy-test/debugging/android-sdk-emulator/troubleshooting.md

 # [Visual Studio](#tab/vswin)

-Beginning with Visual Studio 2017 version 15.4, a performance warning dialog may be displayed when you first deploy your app to the Android SDK Emulator.
+Beginning with Visual Studio 2017 version 15.4, a performance warning dialog may be displayed when you first deploy your app to the Google Android Emulator.
 These warning dialogs are explained below.

 ### Computer Does Not Contain an Intel Procesor